MohanKumar1011/Serialization/README.md

 ## Serialization :

   ### Definition :
-    a.
+   <sub> a.
 In C#, serialization is the process of converting object into byte stream so that it can be saved to memory, file or database.
-The reverse process of serialization is called deserialization.
+The reverse process of serialization is called deserialization.  </sub>

 ## DeSerialization :